 H.S.I. has served victims in Tucson and Southern Arizona since 1982.
 Our program offers services at no charge to survivors of homicide victims.

 Within this page you will find detailed information regarding support assistance Homicide Survivor, Inc. provides victims families, support group details as well as additional videos you may find helpful.
-Should you ever need to reach an victim advocate from Homicide Survivors please click here for our contact form.
+Should you ever need to reach an victim advocate from Homicide Survivors please click below.

 Our team is dedicated to serving the mission of Homicide Survivors, Inc. We strive to bring compassion and knowledge to all families and individuals facing the unimaginable.